 Live in your very own eco lodge surrounded by nature and enjoy all the conveniences of modern living 6kms from the city on the Inglewood/Yokine border.

-WATCH THIS SPACE - For a sense of space and feel, please join me for a personal tour on the video coming soon!
+For a sense of space and feel, please join me for a personal tour on the video you can find in the photos!